 ViewChildren, the child components whose element tags appear within the component's template.

 The AfterContent hooks concern

 ContentChildren, the child components that Angular projected into the component.

-The following AfterContent hooks take action based on changing values in a content child which can only be reached by querying for it via the property decorated with @ContentChild.
+The following AfterContent hooks take action based on changing values in a content child, which can only be reached by querying for them via the property decorated with @ContentChild.

 comment property immediately.

 Recall that Angular calls both AfterContent hooks before calling either of the AfterView hooks.